LiamDrew/LiamDrew/README.md

   I successfully implemented all of these projects to a very high standard and got an A in the course. *(Repo is private to comply with Tufts policy).*

 ## Contact
-For more details regarding my work on projects that aren’t in public repos, please email me at [william.ward.drew@gmail.com](mailto:william.ward.drew@gmail.com).
+For more details regarding my work on projects that aren’t in public repos, please email me.